BODY-FOCUSED REPETITIVE BEHAVIORS (BFRBs)

 People can relate compulsively to all sorts of grooming behaviors – for example, people can struggle with compulsive nail biting (Onychophagia) nose-picking (Rhinotillexomania) and hair cutting (Trichotemnomania).
 Moreover, your behavior need not fit neatly into a category to constitute a Body-Focused Repetitive Behavior.
 What’s most important in diagnosing the condition is that it is difficult to control and causes significant distress an impairment in your life.
 That is to say that if you find yourself compulsively performing a grooming behavior and your experience is upsetting to you or interferes with your life, you may be struggling with a BFRB.
 In order to learn more about different types of BFRBs you can visit the Trichotillomania Learning Center for BFRBs website.

-DIAGNOSIS AND TREATMENT OF BFRBs
+DIAGNOSIS OF AND THERAPY FOR BFRBs

 Since most people do pull hairs from time to time, it’s important to note that those with TTM must experience distress or impairments as a result of their pulling.
 Oftentimes, people experience a great deal of shame because of bald spots that occur.
 In fact, people may avoid social situations because of their fear of judgment.
 In addition, those with Trichotillomania may pull in spite of physical pain or discomfort.
 Pulling can also be time consuming.
 Many individuals get lost for long periods of time pulling in trance-like states.